Yershat/web-scraping/README.md

 The objective is to create an app that will deliver up to 1000 scraped numbers from different job sectors.

 The objective not completed because I could not bypass Google protocol.
 However it worked okay in the beginning.

+P.S
+If you see what is wrong with my app, please let me know :)